 Undetected faults in equipment can lead to underlying problems.
 A "fault" does not have to be the result of a complete failure of a piece of equipment.
-For instance, a problem might be defined as non-optimal operation or a drift in performance.
-In commercial real estate, root causes of non-optimal operation might be equipment failures, but problems might also be caused by poor choice of operating targets, poor controller tuning, or human error.
-A fault may be considered a binary variable (”OK” vs. “failed”), or there may be a numerical “extent”, such as the amount of a leak or a measure of inefficiency.
+For instance, a problem might be defined as a drift in performance.
+In commercial real estate, root causes of non-optimal operation might be equipment failures, but problems might also be caused by changed of set points, schedules, or human error.
+A fault may be considered a binary variable (”OK” vs. “failed”), or there may be a numerical “extent.”